joseeden/All-Things-Docker-and-Kubernetes/lab49_ConfigMaps_and_Secrets/README.md

 # kubectl create secret generic app-tier-secret --from-literal=api-key=LRcAmM1904ywzK3esX
 ```

-Note that manifests for the secrets are not usually checked into source control sicne they contain sensitive information.
+Note that manifests for the secrets are not usually checked into source control since they contain sensitive information.
 Another option is to create the secrets through the *kubectl* utility.

 Secrets are stored as base64-encoded string text and defined as **data.** They are automatically decoded by Kubernetes when manifests is ran.
 Note that this encoding doesn't improve any security since anyone can decode this using the correct tools.